Skip to content

 EU Restrictive MeasuresLifted (June 2025 Council Decision) — general prohibition removed; standard due diligence applies

-OFAC (US Treasury)GEGMR not on SDN list; Syria remains under general OFAC Syria sanctions — USD transactions require OFAC licence or must avoid USD clearing through US correspondent banks
+OFAC (US Treasury)Neither GECOPHAM nor the General Establishment is on the SDN list; Syria remains under general OFAC Syria sanctions — USD transactions require OFAC licence or must avoid USD clearing through US correspondent banks

-UN Security CouncilNo phosphate-specific measures; UN Syria sanctions do not target GEGMR
+UN Security CouncilNo phosphate-specific measures; UN Syria sanctions do not target these entities

 UK SanctionsPost-Brexit UK sanctions on Syria largely mirror previous EU regime; check OFSI list specifically